 - Bring broth in skillet to boiling.
 Add chicken and simmer 5 minutes, until no longer pink.
 Remove chicken and discard excess liquid from skillet.

-- Stir soy sauce and cornstarch in small bowl with approximately ¼ cup water until smooth.
-Stir into broth in sauce pan.
+- Stir soy sauce and cornstarch in a bowl with approximately 1/4 cup water until smooth.
+Stir into broth in saucepan and set aside.

 - Heat oil in skillet over medium-high heat.
 Add garlic and ginger; cook 30 seconds, stirring constantly so it won’t burn.
 Add cabbage, celery, peas, and carrot.
 Cook, stirring, 1-2 minutes, until heated through.

 - Stir cornstarch mixture in saucepan; add to skillet.
 Cook, stirring, 2-3 minutes until sauce has thickened slightly.
 Add cooked chicken and cooked spaghetti noodles and toss.
 Top with onion.